magmo/apps/packages/rps/README.md

 #### To add a dependency:

-`npx lerna add [package name] --scope=rps --dev` - installs the latest version of the package to the rps package
+`npx lerna add [package name] --scope=rps` - installs the latest version of the package to the rps package.
+Use `--dev` flag to add the new package to `devDependencies` instead of `dependencies`.

 #### To update the version of a dependency: